awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

-# Creating locations<a name="create-locations-cli"></a>
+# Creating AWS DataSync locations with the AWS CLI<a name="create-locations-cli"></a>

-Each AWS DataSync task is made up of a pair of locations between which data is transferred\.
+Each AWS DataSync task is made up of a pair of locations in a transfer\.
 The source location defines the storage system or service that you want to read data from\.
 The destination location defines the storage system or service that you want to write data to\.

-You can work with the following locations:
+With the AWS Command Line Interface \(AWS CLI\), you can create locations for the following storage systems and services:
 + Network File System \(NFS\)
 + Server Message Block \(SMB\)
 + Hadoop Distributed File System \(HDFS\)